UNITED HOME EXPERTS | March 22, 2014 (last updated June 29, 2022)

 The perfect window or the wrong window can make or break the looks of a house.
 Many homeowners are afraid to purchase new or replacement windows for fear they will make the wrong choice and have to live with their mistake for the next twenty years.
 Pushy salesmen more interested in their commissions than in the homeowner’s needs certainly do not help the situation.
 To avoid pushy-salesman syndrome it is recommended that homeowners consult the unbiased professionals at United Home Experts for simple, down-to-earth explanations and comparisons.

-Two of the premiere windows available here in the harsh climate of the Northeast are Integrity from Marvin and Pella.
+Two of the premiere windows available here in the harsh climate of the Northeast are Marvin Essentials (Formerly Integrity by Marvin) and Pella.

 One of the deciding factors for most homeowners when it comes to purchasing new or replacement windows is durability.
 How long will the window last and how much maintenance must the homeowner put in to keep the window looking new?
-This is one area where the Integrity windows by Marvin stand out.
-Integrity’s Ultrex pultruded 100% fiberglass frames not only look spectacular (and come in a variety of colors and looks) but they are easy to install and virtually indestructible.
+This is one area where the Marvin Essentials windows stand out.
+The Marvin Essential’s Ultrex pultruded 100% fiberglass frames not only look spectacular (and come in a variety of colors and looks) but they are easy to install and virtually indestructible.
 Much the same can be said for Pella’s Duracast fiberglass frames, although Integrity has slightly better color choices.

-Most homes have one or more windows with a non-standard shape, design or size.
+Most homes have one or more windows with a non-standard shape, design, or size.
 This can be especially true of older homes with window sizes that are different from today’s standards.
-Integrity’s line of windows allows a homeowner to design any size or shape of window, including odd-shaped glass with no problem.
+Marvin Essentials’ line of windows allows a homeowner to design any size or shape of window, including odd-shaped glass with no problem.

 Pella also offers a twenty-year warranty on the glass and ten years on all other hardware, although for some reason the Pella warranty is not transferable to a new owner should you sell your home.